 Also do try other recipes that combines beautifully with fresh tomato pulp like Kashmiri Dum Aloo or Cauliflower Stir-fry .

-- Clean, wash and soak the whole urad and rajma overnight.
+- To start making dal makhani recipe, first clean, wash and soak the whole urad and rajma overnight.

 - Drain, add 2 cups of water and salt and pressure cook for 7 whistles or till the dals are overcooked.

 - Allow the steam to escape before opening the lid.